 We would like to thank Maarten Bosker, Erwin Bulte, Robert Cooter, Rosalind Dixon, Zachary Elkins, John Ferejohn, Josh Fischman, Denis Galligan, Tom Ginsburg, Mike Gilbert, Jude Hays, David Law, Eric Posner, Jens Prüfer, Dominic Rohner, Michael Schill, Matthew Stephenson, Lior Strahilevitz, Guido Tabellini, William Twining, Nicolas van de Sijpe, and Jan van Ours for helpful comments and suggestions.
 We also thank participants of the 2010 Annual Conference of the International Society of New Institutional Economics, the 2011 Conference on Empirical Legal Studies, the University of Chicago Workshop on Rational Choice and Constitutional Law, and the 3rd Development Economics Workshop at Tilburg University, as well as seminar participants at Tilburg University, the University of Amsterdam, the University of Chicago, the University of Groningen, Yale University, and the University of Virginia.
 We thank the Oxford Supercomputing Centre for providing technical support and the librarians of the Oxford Bodleian Law Library for invaluable assistance in tracing the historical constitutional documents on which this study is based.

-CentER, European Banking Center, Department of Economics, Tilburg University, and Oxford Centre for the Analysis of Resource Rich Economies, Department of Economics, University of Oxford, P.O.
-Box 90153, 5000 LE Tilburg, The Netherlands. b.v.g.goderis@uvt.nl
+CentER, European Banking Center, Department of Economics, Tilburg University, and Oxford Centre for the Analysis of Resource Rich Economies, Department of Economics, University of Oxford. . b.v.g.goderis@uvt.nl

-University of Virginia School of Law, 580 Massie Road, Charlottesville, VA 22903, U.S. versteeg@virginia.edu
+University of Virginia School of Law. versteeg@virginia.edu

-The existing empirical evidence suggests that foreign investors do award rights (Blanton and Blanton (2006), Busse and Hefeker (2007)).
+Empirical evidence suggests that foreign investors do award rights (Blanton and Blanton (2006), Busse and Hefeker (2007)).

 Only in a few cases are constitutional rights abolished after their adoption so that they re-enter the sample.